'Shooter Dadi' Chandro Tomar contracts coronavirus, admitted to hospital | Entertainment

 ''Dadi Chandro Tomar has tested positive for coronavirus and has been admitted to a hospital due to breathing problem.
 God protect all - Family,'' a tweet on her page read.

-Chandro was already 60-plus when she picked up the gun for the first time but went on to win many national competitions, even inspiring a Bollywood movie on her life.
+Chandro was already 60-plus when she picked up the gun for the first time but went on to win many national competitions, even inspiring a Bollywood movie on her.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)